 When you have to miss work because of your workplace injury, your checks for lost wages should start by two weeks after you filed your workers’ comp claim.

-You should get paid for every week that you can’t work thanks to your injury.
+You should get paid for every week that you can’t work because of your injury.

 These benefits are due on the same day you were usually paid.
 So if you were paid weekly, your benefits must be paid each week.
 If you were paid biweekly, then your benefits are owed biweekly.
 If you were paid monthly, then your benefits are due each month.